facebook/react-native/docs/LinkingLibraries.md

 ### Automatic linking

-The React Native CLI has the ability to link and unlink libraries to your project.
+The React Native CLI can link and unlink libraries with native dependencies automatically.
+To link a library, first install it under your project:
-First install the library which you are planning to use:

 ```bash
 $ npm install <library-with-native-dependencies> --save